poweikao/The-HKU-Boar-Game/README.md

 ### Text-based Game History Memory Function

 In the game menu, if you type "V," you can view your previous game histories.
 You can see the time of your previous attempts, the name of attempt, and whether the clear the 3 missions.
+This games will append new game record onto the .txt file everytime a game ends (either in a game over or a player victory).
 The history is stored in `./game_log.txt`, and its function requires file I/O to realize.

 (Requirement 4: File input/output)